dqops/dqo/docs/working-with-dqo/daily-monitoring-of-data-quality.md

 ## Import a new table

-To import tables, you first need to have added connection.
-You can check [supported data sources and a guide how to add a new connection here](../data-sources/index.md).
+To import tables, you first need to have an added connection.
+You can check [supported data sources and a guide on how to add a new connection here](../data-sources/index.md).

 To import source schemas and tables: